schweizerwilsemann/Omnichannel/docs/FEATURES.md

 ## Extending the Platform

 - **Menu & pricing**: add Sequelize migrations/services and expose new endpoints, then consume via React service modules.
-- **Payments**: VNPAY scaffold present; integrate by extending order service and checkout redirect/confirmation handlers.
+- **Payments**: Stripe-style mock gateway with detailed validation plus cashier cash handoff; swap in real Stripe keys and payment service to go live.
 - **Push notifications**: the `notifications` table and realtime service registry provide hooks for email/SMS/push integrations.
 - **Analytics**: follow the SSE registry pattern to introduce additional telemetry channels or upgrade to WebSockets.